Meatloaf With Cheese

 If the cheese leaks, leave a wider meat border next time and smooth the seams more firmly.
 If the loaf tastes heavy, use less cheese or choose a sharper cheese so a smaller amount carries more flavor.
 If the loaf slices poorly, let it rest longer and avoid packing the center with too much filling.

 A cheese version can be richer than a standard loaf, so simple sides work well.
 Mashed potatoes, green beans, salad, roasted vegetables, and buttered noodles all fit; the meatloaf sides guide has more pairing ideas.
+If texture is the concern, the meatloaf binder guide is a better place to troubleshoot crumbling or dense slices.

 Serving and Leftovers